What are Microplastics?

 Microplastics are small plastic pieces less than 5mm (0.2 in) long.
 They have been found everywhere!
 They are found in our oceans, our rivers, our air, but also our food, bottled water, and tap water.
 Due to their small size, they are easy to digest and are now the subject of a health review by the World Health Organisation.

-Microplastics come from a variety of sources, including from larger plastic debris which degrade into ever smaller pieces of plastic.
+Microplastics come from a variety of sources, including from larger plastic debris which degrades into ever smaller pieces of plastic.
 The omnipresence of plastic in our modern society is generating thousands of tons of microplastics annually according to the Danish Environmental Protection Agency.

 Every time your car tires or your shoe wear off; when you wash your cloth or exfoliate your body – you are generating microplastics, microfibers, and microbeads.